Find out how to check your eligibility, apply and pay, and how it fits in with your educational supervision.

-RCPCHStart is not designed to gate‐keep progression through training, and should not be the sole determinant of ARCP outcome.
-Rather it is another formative piece of evidence a trainee has in their portfolio on competences acquired through training, and which are appropriate at CCT.
+RCPCHStart is not designed to gate‐keep progression through training and should not be the sole determinant of ARCP outcome.
+Rather it is another formative piece of evidence a trainee has in their portfolio on capabilities acquired through training that are relevant to completing training.

 Any requests to take RCPCHStart again must be discussed by the RCPCHStart Executive on a case-by-case basis.

 You can find out more in the RCPCHStart and ARCPs statement, as well as the Guide for educational supervisors, available to download below.